 Played straight in the Arthur episode "Francine Frensky, Superstar".
-(Note: This was one of the earliest episodes of the show, the second season of a program that is in its fifteenth season as of 2012 and shows no sign of stopping.)
+(Note: This was one of the earliest episodes of the show, the second season of a program that is in its eighteenth season as of late 2013 and shows no sign of stopping.)
 The kids shot blank looks at Mr. Ratburn when he talked about Thomas Edison's invention, the phonograph, and prompted the following exhcange:

 Ratburn: It played music, with a needle.
 Binky: Is this some kind of a joke?

 This may explain why in the later episode "Popular Girls" (Season 3), during a spring break day camp, one group of Arthur's classmates brings in vintage/antique things, and when Jenna demonstrates a record player, the kids all "Oooh" in awe.